 The following is written by PFM staff member, Brooke McClain, who serves with us in Guatemala.
 It shares the story of how our relationship came to be with Hermano Pedro Hospital in Antigua, Guatemala, where our staff, IGNITE interns, and mission teams have been able to serve and love on the patients.
 It has been an incredible journey!

-It all began in late 2013, when PFM staff and IGNITE interns were out passing out New Testaments and sharing the gospel one afternoon in Antigua.
+It all began in late 2013 when PFM staff and IGNITE interns were out passing out New Testaments and sharing the gospel one afternoon in Antigua.
 As our group made their way to Antigua’s Central Park, they came upon a group of North Americans sitting with a group of young boys.
 All the boys were in wheelchairs and had some form of physical disability.
-As our group began to interact with the boys, PFM staff members began conversation with the North Americans.
+As our group began to interact with the boys, PFM staff members began a conversation with the North Americans.
 It was discovered that the young boys were live-in patients of a nearby hospital called Hermano Pedro Obras Sociales.
 The North Americans volunteered at the hospital.
 Our staff members learned how to contact the hospital and they all parted ways, but not before each one of the boys received a New Testament of his own.
 Not long after, those same staff members visited the hospital, met hospital administrative staff, and were given a tour.

 It was during that tour that our staff members first saw the love between the hospital administrative staff and the hospital patients.
 The hospital staff that gave our staff the tour knew every patient’s name and interacted with almost every person that they came in contact with.
 Our staff learned that the hospital is entirely privately funded, primarily by the world-wide Catholic church.
 At that time there were about 275 live-in patients ranging from infants to elderly.
 Many have acute mental disabilities and most also have severe physical disabilities.
 Some are alert and able to have conversations, while others are not able to speak or even make eye contact.
 But one thing was absolutely obvious that day- the Lord had clearly opened up the door for us to be the hands and feet of Jesus in a place that desperately needed Him.